How to Become Debt-Free ... and What It's Like

 This is an acceptable approach for some.
 But to truly live debt-free means you don’t owe money to anyone.
 No student loans, no credit card debt, no car loans — nothing at all.
-Not only does living debt-free eliminate stressful financial obligations, but it's also the start of the path to financial independence.
+Not only does living debt-free eliminate stressful financial obligations, but it's also starting on the path to financial independence.

 It’s understandable to wonder if becoming debt-free is even feasible in today’s debt-heavy world.
-Absolutely it is, and you don’t have to cut up all your credit cards or lock them away.
+It absolutely is, and you don’t have to cut up all your credit cards or lock them away.

 Below, we'll highlight how to become debt-free, how to accelerate your progress to becoming debt-free and what it looks like to maintain that debt-free lifestyle.

-Before you can begin a debt-free lifestyle, you must first eliminate all your debt — every last penny of it.
+Before you can become debt-free, you must first eliminate all your debt — every last penny of it.
 You can pull this off using one of a variety of debt payoff methods, but it all starts with setting a budget.

 Setting a budget is critical to meeting nearly any financial goal, but it's especially important in debt repayment.
 You’ll use this budget to determine how much extra money you have to apply toward your debts or if you need to trim your expenses or add income to achieve your debt-free goals.

-To complete this process, you must determine your monthly output and take-home pay, then determine if you have a cash surplus or deficit.
+To complete this process, you’ll determine your monthly output and take-home pay.
+Then, you’ll figure out if you have a cash surplus or deficit.